JolonB/Furious5AVC/README.md

 A lot of the files are very similar, so if you see some that are exactly the same, you can delete them if you like.

+I can't be bothered adding Henry's code manually, so you can just find it [here](https://github.com/JolonB/Furious5AVC/blob/Henry's-Branch/main.cpp)